University of Southern Indiana: Academics

-USI offers over 70 undergraduate majors, 13 master's programs, and two doctoral programs as of the fall 2018 semester.
-Divisions of the University include the Romain College of Business, College of Liberal Arts, College of Nursing and Health Professions, Pott College of Science, Engineering, and Education, University Division, and Division of Outreach and Engagement.
-Each college is led by a dean who reports to the provost and vice president for Academic Affairs.
+USI offers over 70 undergraduate majors, 13 master's programs, and 2 doctoral programs as of the fall 2018 semester.
+Divisions of the university include the Romain College of Business, College of Liberal Arts, College of Nursing and Health Professions, Pott College of Science, Engineering, and Education, University Division, and Division of Outreach and Engagement.
 USI employs 652 full-time faculty, lecturers, and academic administrators, and 239 part-time faculty.